devpi: PyPI server and packaging/testing/release tool¶

 caching mirror which works with

 easy_install.
-After an initial cache-fill it can work off-line and will try to re-check with pypi every 30 minutes by default.
+After files are first requested can work off-line and will try to re-check with pypi every 30 minutes by default.
+Since version 3.0 you can generically mirror from pypi-compatible servers.
+See Quickstart: running a pypi mirror on your laptop.

-- uploading, testing and staging: upload Python archives and documentation to private indexes.
+- uploading, testing and staging with private indexes: upload Python archives and documentation to your own indexes.
 Trigger testing of your uploaded release files with tox and record them with each release file.
-When ready push your successfully tested release files and documentation to another index (staging).
-You can also push a release to an external index such as https://pypi.python.org .
+When ready push your successfully tested release files and documentation to another index (staging) or to pypirc-configured external indexes such as https://pypi.python.org .
+See Quickstart: uploading, testing, pushing releases.

 - index inheritance: Each index can inherit packages from another